 Cousin Martha didn’t stay very long and after she left, I told my grandma that I was going to take old Joes’ picture to him.
 My grandma said “not today, little bit.”
-I asked her why and she said “not today.”
+I asked her why and she sternly repeated, “not today.”
 I got mad and said “I want to go see old Joe.”
 My grandma said “not today, Abby.”

 When my grandma called me Abby, I knew she was serious.
 I started crying but my grandma wouldn’t change her mind.
 When crying didn’t work, I pouted.
 My grandma said “you can pout all you want to but you’re just going to have to get over it.”

 The next day, I asked my grandma again if I could go see old Joe.
 Her answer was the same.
 “Not today, little bit.”
 I flung myself onto the sofa, crossed my arms and started pouting again.
 My grandma said “you better be careful.
 You’re liable to trip over that bottom lip.”
 She giggled but I didn’t.
 I was mad.

 This went on for weeks and weeks.
 I missed old Joe and I wanted to see him.
 I wanted to show him my picture.
 I was becoming more and more belligerent and my grandma actually had to swat me on my fanny once because I was pitching such a fit.

 One day my grandma and grandpa told me to come sit down.
 They said “little bit, Joe has gone away.”
 I started crying and said “where did he go?”
 They said “he went home.”

 I said “oh, okay.
 Can I go see him now?”
 My grandma said “no, child.
 He’s gone to Heaven.”
 I remembered what old Joe had told me about his mama and daddy and my mama and daddy.